-A WES credential evaluation provides individuals with a valuable tool to validate their international education so they may pursue higher education or employment in Canada.
-The report describes each credential and provides an equivalency statement comparing the credential earned to a similar credential in Canada and sometimes includes a course and grade analysis as well.
+A WES credential evaluation provides individuals with a valuable tool to validate their international education so they may pursue higher education or employment in the U.S. The report describes each credential and provides an equivalency statement comparing the credential earned to a similar credential in the U.S. and sometimes includes a course and grade analysis as well.
 WES evaluations are offered as non-binding advisory opinions and based upon the best information and resources available to professional evaluators.
-The information below provides guidance for employers, academic institutions, and regulatory bodies on how to use the WES Credential Evaluation Report to recognize an individual's educational qualifications, especially when complete and verified documentation may not be available.
+The information in this document provides guidance for employers, academic institutions, and regulatory bodies on how to use the WES Credential Evaluation Report to recognize an individual's educational qualifications, especially when complete and verified documentation may not be available.